teropa/gwt-mxhr/README.md

 Gwt-mxhr is a  GWT port of the [DUI.Stream](http://github.com/digg/stream) library.

-It leverages a technique called Multipart XMLHttpRequest (described in a [blog post by the Digg guys](http://about.digg.com/blog/duistream-and-mxhr)) which is useful in situations where a large amount of dynamic resources (images, CSS, JavaScript, ect.) need to be fetched from the server.
+It leverages a technique called Multipart XMLHttpRequest (described in a [blog post by the Digg guys](http://about.digg.com/blog/duistream-and-mxhr)) which is useful in situations where a large amount of dynamic resources (images, CSS, JavaScript, ect.) needs to be fetched from the server.
 It eliminates the HTTP overhead by streaming the resources back in a single HTTP response.